alazaroc/blog-web-code/_posts/2024-10-12-the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success.md

   header_post: false
 ---

-> This article is part of a series about `AWS Well-Architected`.
-As I was writing, I realized there was so much more to share that it made sense to break it into a series.
+> This is my second article in a series about `AWS Well-Architected`.
 >
-> 1/4: [Overview of the AWS Well-Architected Framework](/posts/understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional/){:target="_blank"}: Learn why the AWS Well-Architected Framework is essential for every cloud professional and how it can set your cloud architecture up for success.
+> This is a `Deep Dive about the Six Pillars`, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
 >
-> 2/4: **Deep Dive: Six Pillars** (this article): Dive into the details of the Six Pillars, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
+> More articles of the series:
 >
-> 3/4: [Quick Wins for Each Pillar](/posts/immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework/){:target="_blank"}: Discover actionable quick wins for each AWS Well-Architected Pillar, helping you optimize cloud performance, security, and cost-efficiency.
+> - 1/4 - [Overview of the AWS Well-Architected Framework](/posts/understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional/){:target="_blank"}: Learn why the AWS Well-Architected Framework is essential for every cloud professional and how it can set your cloud architecture up for success.
->
+> - 3/4 - [Quick Wins for Each Pillar](/posts/immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework/){:target="_blank"}: Discover actionable quick wins for each AWS Well-Architected Pillar, helping you optimize cloud performance, security, and cost-efficiency.
-> 4/4: AWS Well-Architected Tool [TO BE CREATED]: A practical guide to using the AWS Well-Architected Tool to assess, improve, and continuously optimize your workloads, with screenshots and step-by-step guidance.
+> - 4/4 - [AWS Well-Architected Tool](/posts/how-the-aws-well-architected-tool-can-transform-your-cloud-architecture/){:target="_blank"}: A practical guide to using the AWS Well-Architected Tool to assess, improve, and continuously optimize your workloads, with screenshots and step-by-step guidance.
 {: .prompt-tip }

 ---